History of rail transport in Switzerland: Zürich S-Bahn

 After years of debate, a referendum of Zürich Canton agreed, on 29 November 1981, to the borrowing of CHF 520 million for the construction of the main lines for the Zürich S-Bahn, based around a tunnel from the Zürich main station (connecting to the west, south and north) to Zürich Stadelhofen station (connecting to the southeast) and Dietlikon (connecting to the northeast) and Dübendorf (connecting to the east).
 On 27 May 1990, the S-Bahn was put into operation and then expanded in several phases into the current 380 kilometre long network.

 Alpine crossings

 In 1996, funding was approved for the upgrading of the two major alpine rail crossings, the Gotthard Railway, including the 57 km long Gotthard Base Tunnel and the Lötschberg Base Tunnel on the approach to the Simplon Tunnel.
 The Lötschberg Base Tunnel was opened in 2007, but most of its second line has been indefinitely deferred.
 The Gotthard Base Tunnel was finally opened in 2016, after nearly two decades of work, making high-speed travel below the Alps a reality.
-Further south, on the Gotthard axis, the Ceneri Base Tunnel is slated to open in 2020.
+Further south, on the Gotthard axis, the Ceneri Base Tunnel opened in 2020.